Julie Shannon UKCP Accredited Psychotherapist and Counsellor

 I have worked in the field of mental health for over thirty years and am a fully qualified, accredited and registered member of the UKCP.
-I offer psychotherapy and supervision via face to face, Skype, telephone or email.
+I offer psychotherapy, counselling and supervision via face to face, Skype, telephone or email.
 Over the course of my career, I have worked across the NHS, private and third sectors with clients who are struggling with a variety of problems on both a one to one and group-work basis.

 Training, qualifications & experience